ginigangadharan/devops-iaac-test/README.md

 Wait for vagrant to create instance and provision software/configurations using ansible.

 ### Verify our instance
-If all goes well, you will see success message as well as a public hostname url in this case. (for accessing the website) We can access the url from browser and verify the website.
+If all goes well, you will see success message as well as a **public hostname url** in this case.
+We can access the url from browser and verify the website.
+(We have already a check inside the playbook to verify url access)

 Also you can access the instance using ssh as below.
 ```
 # vagrant ssh
 ```